Last Updated: 07/15/2021

-It is likely that the turnaround will be longer than usual.
-To protect the safety of staff and patrons, we will be operating at minimum staffing levels with workflows modified to allow for social distancing and the required 48-96 hour quarantine of library materials.
+Turnaround will likely be longer than usual.
+To protect the safety of staff and patrons, we will be operating at minimum staffing levels with workflows modified to allow for social distancing.

 For scans, we anticipate it will typically take 2–3 days to process most requests.
-For books, the wait time will typically be 5-7 days .
-Quarantine protocols for handling physical materials make requests for “rush” or expedited delivery less feasible for the time being.
-In the meantime, we thank you for your patience with any delays or inconvenience.
+For books, the wait time will typically be 3–5 days .
+We thank you for your patience with any delays or inconvenience.

 5. When will I be able to use the reading room again?

-Our reading rooms are closed until further notice.
+Our reading rooms are closed until July 2022.
 Once we resume work in the Perelman Building, you may use the Bookeye scanner in the main reading room.
 Please do not use wipes or clean the equipment.
 Be sure to wash your hands or make sure your hands are dry after sanitizing them to keep the equipment clean and not damage the displays.

 Do not browse or pull items from the Reference stacks.
 These materials are findable in our online catalog so please request reference materials as you would circulating books—they will be available for pick up in the lower level of Perelman along with other requested materials.
 Please reach out to email@example.com if you have another use case for any reference books or want to see a current issue of a journal so we can make sure materials are properly quarantined between uses.
 Serials are no longer on display in the reading room.

 6. I’m interested in using rare books or archival materials.
 When can I set up a research appointment with the Archives?